BeIA

+BeIA was discontinued after Be Inc's assets were sold to Palm, Inc., with BeIA not able to help the company's financial situation and the failure of the Sony eVilla.

+Compression techniques

 The BeIA operating system employs a number of techniques to minimise the system footprint.
 These involve a number of pre processes which yield an installable file system image.

-The CFS Filesystem was used to reduce the file system size.
-CFS (Compressed File System) was a file system created in house at Be Inc that aimed to compress the files within itself to save space.
+The Compressed File System (CFS) was a file system created in house at Be Inc that aimed to compress the files within itself to save space.
 The filesystem had a similar set of properties to the native BeOS file system BFS, but some of the more advanced features (live queries and attributes) were either broken or non-functional in many of the Beta releases of the software.

 The BeOS uses ELF format executable files, much as many other operating systems.
 BeIA uses an extended version of ELF, the name of which is unknown but which has come to be known as CELF, from the CEL magic word within the executable header and the fact that it is derived from ELF format executables through a compression process.
 The CELF (Compressed ELF) files use a patented technique to compress the op codes within the executable and reduce the overall footprint of each executable file.
 The file was compressed by creating a set of dictionaries that contain the op codes and are read by the kernel at start up and mapped into the executable in memory at run time.
 This makes the file fast loading, but has an extreme disadvantage, in that the dictionary is not extendible by the user and adding extra executable was not possible when using CELF compression techniques unless the executable symbols existed within the dictionary already present.
 The creation of CELF executables is generally done in batch.
 The entire system will be compressed and a file system image created from the crushed files.

 Crushing was the term coined for the compression of the system using CELF format.
 BeIA can run either as CELF or ELF based.
 However, it can only use one or the other file formats.

-Versions
+Version history

-The following BeIA versions were released to developers at stages of the development of the system.
+The following BeIA versions were released to developers at stages of the development of the system: